Capp3/n8n-lint/docs/index.md

 ## Quick Start

-The main documentation is in the [README.md](../README.md) file, which contains:
+The main documentation is in the README.md file in the project root, which contains:

 - Installation instructions
 - Usage examples